Couples Therapy

 What We Actually Work On

-We feel more like roommates than partners.
+1. We feel more like roommates than partners.

 When couples stop reaching for each other – physically, emotionally, conversationally -that distance quietly becomes the new normal.
 It often happens so gradually that neither person can name exactly when it shifted.
 We work on interrupting that pattern before it solidifies into something that feels permanent.

-We want sex at completely different rates – or we’ve stopped having it altogether.
+2. We want sex at completely different rates – or we’ve stopped having it altogether.

 Whether it’s mismatched desire, one partner always pursuing while the other withdraws, anxiety around initiating, worrying about how things will go, changing hormones, or a sex life that’s quietly faded – I address this directly.
-As a certified sex therapist, I bring specific clinical training around sexuality that most couples therapists don’t have, including how bodies change over time and how those changes shape desire and intimacy.
+As an AASECT certified sex therapist, I bring specific clinical training around sexuality that most couples therapists don’t have, including how bodies change over time and how those changes shape desire and intimacy.
 You won’t be redirected elsewhere for this part of the work.

-We keep having the same fight no matter what it’s about.
+3. We keep having the same fight no matter what it’s about.

-One of us always pursues and the other always pulls away.
+4. One of us always pursues and the other always pulls away.

-I’ve lost myself somewhere in this relationship.
+5. I’ve lost myself somewhere in this relationship.

 Some of the most important couples work isn’t about the couple at all.
 It’s about each person getting clearer on what they’re feeling, what they need, and who they are independent of the relationship.
 Lasting intimacy tends to require two people doing their own growth – not two people who’ve completely merged.
 That’s a counterintuitive idea and it sits at the center of how I work.